gagnemartin/menoum/node/README.md

 #### Environment variables

-Clone the file `.env.skeleton` to `dev.env` and fill the database information that you want.
+Clone the file `.env.skeleton` to `.env` and fill the database information that you want.

 #### Starting the server with Docker